How farmer uses biodynamic approach to establish crops

 In 1998, Richard started the organic conversion, with the aim of bringing life back into soils and cutting chemical use.

-It was Australian farmer Alex Podolinsk that introduced Richard to effect of biodynamic methods on soil, plants and people.
+It was Australian farmer Alex Podolinsk that introduced Richard to the effect of biodynamic methods on soil, plants and people.

 He met Alex on a study tour visiting farms and vineyards in France where conventional, organic and biodynamic vines were growing alongside each other.

-Here, he could see the stark difference between the systems and the power of biodynamic farming really struck home.
+Here, he could see the stark difference between the systems and the power of biodynamic farming struck home.

 Richard then visited a German family operating a min-till system without glyphosate, which ignited his interest to do the same.